Recent advances for quantum classifiers: Quantum classifiers

 \subsection{Quantum decision tree classifiers}

 A decision tree classifier is a tree-like model and a popular method for classification tasks.
-As shown in Fig.\ref{Fig:DTree}, a decision tree classifier is usually build from a top decision node and then split into several branches according to different conditions, which can be viewed as a directed acyclic graph.
+As shown in Fig.\ref{Fig:DTree}, a decision tree classifier is usually built from a top decision node and then split into several branches according to different conditions, which can be viewed as a directed acyclic graph.
 Then the leaf nodes at the end of the directed graph represent the classification decisions.
-Given a training dataset

-where $M$ is the size of the dataset with $d$ being the number of attributes, our goal is to build a decision tree according to different features and labels.
-After the building process of the decision tree, it is supposed to be able to classify some unseen datasets with decent accuracy and generalization performance.
+Given a training dataset $\mathcal{D}$ with $M$ and $d$ being the number of samples and the number of attributes, respectively, our goal is to build a decision tree according to different features and labels.
+After the building process, given a new unlabeled sample, we can imagine a point that starts from the top node and heads for a leaf node.
+The choice of which way to go at each branch point is decided by the condition that matches the features of the sample.
+Finally, the label of the leaf node will be assigned to this sample.

 Some basic ideas and algorithms of decision trees have already been summarized in \cite{Quinlan1986Induction,Quinlan2014C4.,Breiman1984Classification} including CART algorithm, ID3 algorithm and C4.5 algorithm.
 Due to the decent efficiency and interpretability, decision tree method has been already applied in many classification scenarios such as in data mining \cite{Carvalho2004Hybrid,Kohavi2002Data,Song2015Decision}.